guelfey/goodbye/README.md

-bye - dead simple GTK/DBus shutdown dialog
+goodbye - dead simple GTK/DBus shutdown dialog
 ------------------------------------------

-`bye` is a simple application that does nothing else but to show a shutdown dialog.
+`goodbye` is a simple application that does nothing else but to show a shutdown dialog.
 This dialog gives you the choice to
 * shut down your system,
 * reboot your system,